CERT-Polska/karton/docs/advanced_concepts.rst

 .. image:: forking-task.svg

-Each task is identified by a tuple of three identifiers:
+Each task is identified by a tuple of four identifiers:

 - **uid** - unique task identifier
 - **parent_uid** - identifier of task that spawned current task as a result of processing